 After the Crisis Has Passed

 There are many nonprofits whose sole mission is helping teens victims of the sex trafficking industry.
 Because even once the teen is physically safe, a lot of work must still be done.
 Adolescent victims need mental health services.
 They need to process their traumas.
-Teens need to learn coping skills to deal with their clinical depression, anxiety, codependency, or other mental health issue.
+Teens need to learn coping skills to deal with their clinical depression, anxiety, codependency, or another mental health issue.
 Their low sense of self-esteem, which could have made them vulnerable to traffickers to begin with, needs to be restored in a healthy way.

 Residential Treatment for Sex Trafficking